Kishwar Desai: Career

 She started her career as a print journalist and worked as a political reporter with the Indian Express moving on to television and broadcast media after a while, where she worked for over two decades.
 She worked as anchor, TV producer and head of a TV channel with some of the major Indian television networks.
 She was also the Vice President at Zee Telefilms (Zee TV).

 She anchored Doordarshan's morning show, Good Morning Today, after which she took over as the CEO of Tara Punjabi TV channel, a part of Broadcast Worldwide, which was established by former STAR TV head, Rathikant Basu.
-Thereafter Desai moved to Zee and NDTV, where she worked as a producer.

-Kishwar Desai has written four books.
-She currently writes columns for The Week magazine, The Asian Age and The Tribune newspapers.
+She has written for The Guardian.

 Literary career

-Desai's last novel The Sea of Innocence was the third in the series, featuring the feisty Indian middle-aged social worker-cum-crime investigator, Simran Singh.